Development

 Profiling

 Profiling support exists behind the Rust profiler feature and uses Tracy.
+Published wheels do not currently include this feature.
+Local development builds must enable it explicitly.

 Example build: